Nissan Pao: Specifications

-The engine was the March/Micra's 1.0 L (987 cc) MA10S, a water-cooled inline 4-cylinder and 1-bbl carburettor.
+The engine was shares from the March's 1.0 L (987 cc) MA10S, a water-cooled inline 4-cylinder and 1-bbl carburettor.
 The engine had a total cubic displacement of 987 cc and a compression ratio of 9.5:1.
 Cylinder bore and stroke was 68.0 x 68.0 mm.
 Net output was 52 PS at 6000 rpm and largest net torque with 75 Nm at 3600 rpm.
 The engine was coupled with a three-speed automatic transmission (model code PK10GA) or a five-speed manual transmission (model code PK10GF), the manual being the more sought after.
 The engine produced 52 PS at 6,000 rpm and 7.6 kgm at 3,600 rpm.
 The canvas top sun roof version also had the option of a five-speed manual (PK10GFW) or three-speed automatic (PK10GAW).

 The car uses unleaded regular gas with a 40 L tank capacity.
 In the city, it could deliver up to 5.4 L/100 km (44 mpg‑US) for the manual and 6.9 L/100 km (34 mpg‑US) for the automatic, and on the highway up to 3.4 L/100 km (69 mpg‑US) for the manual and 4.3 L/100 km (55 mpg‑US) for the automatic.

 It featured standard equipment including power steering, intermittent wiper, radio and tape deck, height-adjustable driver's seat, tensionless ELR seat belts (front seats), and an electromagnetic glass hatch release.
 Optional extras were a clock, tonneau cover/parcel shelf, drinks holder, dash tray, under-dash tray, leather steering wheel grips, combination stereo/cd deck, rear speakers, fog lamp and front guard bar, lightweight aluminium wheels, and a ‘serviceable car kit’ comprising polish, brush, wash mitt, silver gloves, chamois and paperwork wallet, supplied in a courier-style bag made of pao seat fabric.